Posted on 06 JUL

 This is absolutely not true.
 In our current market, an auction is still THE BEST WAY to sell your property.

-There are several reasons for this, but let’s start with the facts: In Ray White NZ 82% of properties taken to auction sell, while only 34% of properties sold by private treaty (priced, by negotiation, tender etc.).
-In other words, you have twice the chance of selling when you go to auction as you do if you sell any other way.
+There are several reasons for this, but let’s start with the facts: In Raywhite, over 70% of properties taken to auction sell, while across NZ only around 40% of properties sell when sold by private treaty (priced, by negotiation, tender etc.).
+In other words, you have almost twice the chance of selling when you go to auction as you do if you sell any other way.

 Why is this?
 When a property is listed with a price or by negotiation, and a potential buyer sees it and quite likes it, there is no reason for them to take any action.
 With the slower market right now they know there is unlikely to be a queue of people lining up to make an offer.
 So they say to the agent “let me know if anyone is going to make an offer” and off they go to the next open home.